githotto/osxgmp/README.md

 Requirements
 ============
 * Swift 1.2, Xcode 6.4 and OSX 10.9 or higher.
-This is the default master branch!
+For this you need the swift1.2 branch!
 * Swift 2.0, Xcode 7.0 and OSX 10.10 or higher.
-For this you need the swift2_xcode7 branch!
+This is the default master branch!

 Contents
 ========